-Figure 2B: PCA of gene expression time series.
-Left panels are projection onto first (top) and second (bottom) PC directions.
+FIGURE 2B: PCA of gene expression time series from Figure 2B (with the same axes).
+Left panels are projection onto first (top) and second (bottom) PC directions (analogs of the bottom row of Figure 2B and the topr row of Figure 2C).
 Right panels are corresponding residuals.
+Show nearly periodic structure, but not quite period 2.